Onimusha Tactics: Characters

 The samurai is Onimaru, who is supported by a wide range of characters, many of whom are the same as their PlayStation 2 equivalents.
-However, there are some returning characters from other Onimusha games such as Saika Magoichi, Ankokuji Ekei, Fūma Kotarō, and Akechi Mitsuhide.
-Onimaru battles the genma until you ultimately reach the notorious Nobunaga.
+There are some returning characters from other Onimusha games such as Saika Magoichi, Ankokuji Ekei, Fūma Kotarō, and Akechi Mitsuhide.
+Onimaru battles the genma until the players ultimately reach the notorious Nobunaga.
 New to the series are additional chosen warriors who receive the power of the phoenix, tortoise, tiger and dragon to assist Onimaru.
 These animals correspond with the Chinese celestial animals that represent the Cardinal directions.
 This reference was also a puzzle in Onimusha 2: Samurai's Destiny.

 Reception

-Onimusha Tactics received "mixed or average reviews", according to review aggregator Metacritic.
+Onimusha Tactics received "mixed" reviews, according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of 29 out of 40.
+Game Informer gave it an average review over a month before its U.S. release date.
+Rice Burner of GamePro was positive to the game's item generation system, the story and a characters.
+His reaction to the gameplay was mixed: while he noted that the players who are unfamiliar with strategy games will find the title easy to play and enjoyable, he also said that its simplistic game mechanics and a minimal learning curve will leave more experienced players "bored", in addition to his criticism of inability to customize the characters in the game.
+He was also critical of the cartoonish graphics that contrasted with the dark story.
+The reviewer ultimately called Onimusha Tactics a solid title and recommended it to the players who like casual strategy games.